dllesso/blog/README.md

 # blog
-The blog with the output of top 5 new articles and 5 popular articles
+A blog with the output of top 5 new articles and 5 popular articles